peek/peek/README.md

 ```

 Now that you have the partials in your application, you will need to include the
-CSS and JS that help make Glimpse work :sparkles:
+CSS and JS that help make Glimpse :sparkles:

 In `app/assets/stylesheets/application.scss`: